 GERM 194.
 Field Experience/Internship.
 Directed fieldwork in a project which uses the language skills developed through previous study of German.
 The projects may include interpreting and translating for public and/or private agencies in Sacramento or other projects approved by the faculty supervisor.
 All work will be monitored by Sacramento State faculty.
 The student must submit written reports to his/her supervisor.
 May be taken more than once for credit.
 Prerequisite: Intermediate competency in German and instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 GERM 195.
 Fieldwork: Tutoring.
 Tutoring of lower division students of German under supervision of instructor.
 May be taken for credit more than once.
 Prerequisite: Native/near-native fluency in German; upper division status; instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 GERM 196.
-Experimental Offerings Conducted in English.
-Designed to study a particular movement, theme, or figure in German literature, fine arts, music, philosophy, or religion.
-3 units.
+Experimental Offerings Conducted in English.Designed to study a particular movement, theme, or figure in German literature, fine arts, music, philosophy, or religion.
+Units: 3.0

 GERM 199.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who appear competent to carry on independent study.
 Prerequisite: Approval of instructor supervising the work.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.